Godzuche/blog/_posts/2024-07-26-creating-site-using-jekyll-on-github-pages.md

 ### Introduction

 GitHub Pages allows you to host websites directly from your GitHub repositories, and Jekyll is a static site generator that's integrated with GitHub Pages.
+This blog post is actually a simple implementation of Github Page :)

 This guide will show you how to create a site or blog using Jekyll on GitHub Pages without needing to install Jekyll locally.

 ### Prerequisites